mykter/afl-training/harness/README.md

 This small exercise is about writing a harness around a bit of code to allow it to be fuzzed with afl.
-You won't find any bugs, but you will learn about the plumbing to interface AFL with a target bit of code.
+Whilst there is a discoverable crash, the goal here is to learn about the plumbing to interface AFL with a target bit of code.

 If you were comfortable with what was happening when fuzzing the `vulnerable` quickstart program, and understand how afl sends data to the target program, you can skip this and move on to the challenges.